The Inca Rail Journey to Machu Picchu

 Inca Rail Journey to Machu Picchu, Girl Who Travels the World

 For the ultimate in luxury: take Peru Rail’s Hiram Bingham train to Machu Picchu.
-It’s like you’re stepping back into the 1920’s…
+It’s like stepping back into the 1920’s…

 Final Note on Trains